decentraland/old-documentation/_posts/development-guide/2018-01-10-remote-scene-considerations.md

 See [preview a scene]({{ site.baseurl }}{% post_url /getting-started/2018-01-04-preview-scene %}) for more details.

+#### Separate relms

+Players in decentraland exist in many separate _realms_.
+Players in different relms cant see each other, interact or chat with each other, even if they're standing on the same parcels.
+Dividing players like this allows Decentraland to handle an unlimited ammount of players without running into any limitations.
+It also pairs players that are in close regions, to ensure that ping times between players that interact are acceptable.

+If your scene sends data to a 3rd party server to sync changes between players in real time, then it's important that changes are only synced between players that are on the same realm.
+You should handle all changes that belong to one realm as separate from those on a different realm.
+Otherwise, players will see things change in a spooky way, without anyone making the change.

+See how to obtain the relm for each player in [get player data]({{ site.baseurl }}{% post_url /examples/2018-02-22-user-data %})

 #### Multiplayer persistance

 Unlike local scenes that are newly mounted each time a player walks into them, scenes that use authoritative servers have a life span that extends well beyond when the player enters and leaves the scene.